Convergence of Datalog over (Pre-) Semirings: DATALOGO

 Third, let's interpret it over $\trop^+_p$, defined in Example~\ref{ex:trop:p}.
 Assume for simplicity that $p=1$.
-In that case the program computes, for each node $x$, the two lengths $\bag{l_1,l_2}$ of the two shortest paths from $a$ to $x$.
-The cast operator $[x=a]$ is equal to $\bag{0,\infty}$ when $x=a$, and equal to $\bag{\infty,\infty}$ otherwise.
+In that case the program computes, for each node $X$, the bag $\bag{l_1,l_2}$ of the lengths of the two shortest paths from $a$ to $X$.
+The indicator function $[X=a]$ is equal to $\bag{0,\infty}$ when $X=a$, and equal to $\bag{\infty,\infty}$ otherwise.
 The reader may check that the program converges to:

 Finally, we can interpret it over $\trop^+_{\leq \eta}$, the semiring in Example~\ref{ex:trop:eta}.
-In that case the program computes, for each $x$, the set of all possible lengths of paths from $a$ to $x$ that are no longer than the shortest path plus $\eta$. \end{ex}
+In that case the program computes, for each $X$, the set of all possible lengths of paths from $a$ to $X$ that are no longer than the shortest path plus $\eta$. \end{ex}

-\begin{ex} Consider another classic problem: computing the total cost of all subparts.
-We assume that $E(x,y)$ means that ``$x$ has subpart $y$'', and that $C(x)$ denotes the cost of the (sub)part $x$.
-The $\name$ program computing the total cost is:
+\begin{ex} A classic problem that requires the interleaving of recursion and aggregation is the bill-of-material (see, e.g., \cite{DBLP:conf/amw/ZanioloYIDSC18}), where we are asked to compute, for each part $X$, the total cost of $X$, of all sub-parts of $X$, all sub-sub-parts of $X$, etc. The EDB and IDB schemas are $\sigma_\B = \set{E}$, $\sigma = \set{C}$, $\tau=\set{T}$.
+The relation $E(X,Y)$ is a standard, Boolean relation, representing the fact that ``$X$ has a subpart $Y$''; $C(X)$ is an $\N$-relation or an $\R_\bot$-relation (to be discussed shortly) representing the cost of $X$; and $T(X)$ is the {\em total cost} of $X$, that includes the cost of all its (sub-)subparts.
+The $\name$ program is:

-When $E$ is acyclic, then the program terminates.
-We explain now its semantics over cyclic graphs, and illustrate with Fig.~\ref{fig:simple:graph:2}.
-The grounding of the program is:
+When the graph defined by $E$ is a tree then the program computes correctly the bill-of-material.
+We are interested, however, in what happens when the graph encoded by $E$ has cycles, as illustrate with Fig.~\ref{fig:simple:graph}(b).
+The grounded program is:\footnote{Strictly speaking, we should have introduced POPS variables, $x_{T(a)}, x_{T(b)}, \ldots$, but, to reduce clutter, we show here directly the grounded atoms instead of their corresponding POPS variable.}

-We consider two choices of the semiring.
+We consider two choices for the POPS.
 First, the naturally ordered semiring $(\N, +, *, 0, 1)$.
-Here the program diverges, since naive algorithm will compute ever increasing values for $T(a)$ and $T(b)$.
+Here the program diverges, since the na\"ive algorithm will compute ever increasing values for $T(a)$ and $T(b)$, which are on a cycle.
 Second, consider the lifted reals $\R_\bot = (\R \cup \set{\bot},+,*,0,1,\sqsubseteq)$.
 Now the program converges in 3 steps, as can be seen below:

 \end{ex}